Mark Burnett: Trump tapes and Emmy's altercation

-Awards, honors and affiliations
+Awards, honors, and affiliations

-In 2004, Time magazine called Burnett one of the Most Influential People in the World Today.
+In 2004, Time called Burnett one of the Most Influential People in the World Today.
 Burnett was also named "Philanthropist of the Year" by the Reality Cares Foundation.
 He has won both Brandweek's "Marketer of the Year Award", the prestigious Rose d'Or Frapa Format Award, the Brandon Tartikoff Legacy Award and the Norman Lear Award from the Producers Guild of America.

 Burnett served for two years on the board of directors for the British Academy of Film and Television Arts.
 In November 2007, Burnett was elected into the Broadcast & Cable Hall of Fame and in 2008, it was announced that he would be honoured with a star on the Hollywood Walk of Fame.
 On 8 July 2009, Burnett received a star at 6664 Hollywood Blvd.
 In June 2011, Burnett was elected into the Producers Guild of America Council Board of Delegates and currently serves on the Producers Council.
 He is an ambassador for Operation Smile.

 In 2013, the ten-hour mini-series The Bible received the Parents Television Council 2013 Seal of Approval.
-Shark Tank, The Voice, and Survivor were all nominated for Critics Choice Awards, at which the Voice won for Best Reality Series – Competition.
+Shark Tank, The Voice and Survivor were all nominated for Critics Choice Awards, at which The Voice won for Best Reality Series – Competition.
 The three shows were nominated for the Television Critics Association Awards, at which Shark Tank won for Outstanding Achievement in Reality Programming.

-In 2013, The Voice, Shark Tank and The Bible were nominated for Primetime Emmy Awards; The Voice won for Outstanding Reality – Competition Program.
+In 2013, The Voice, Shark Tank, and The Bible were nominated for Primetime Emmy Awards; The Voice won for Outstanding Reality – Competition Program.
 The Voice and Shark Tank were nominated at the 2015 Critics' Choice Television Awards, at which Shark Tank won for Best Reality Series.

 In 2014, Burnett was named the "Number 1 Reality Producer" on The Hollywood Reporter Reality Power List.

 In 2014, Burnett and his wife Roma Downey were recipients of the Anti-Defamation League's Entertainment Industry Award.
 He and Downey are heavily involved with philanthropic organizations Operation Smile and Compassion International.
 In 2015, they partnered with the Institute for Global Engagement to launch the Cradle Fund (TCF).
 TCF is focused on raising $25 million to help Middle Eastern minorities displaced by ISIS to return to a home where they can practice their faith without fear.
 As of 2019, they have helped more than 10,000 displaced Christian refugees to relocate.